cs1302uga/cs1302-ce03/README.md

 access to Nike at the same time.
 When relevant, the instructions will refer to `user1`, `user2`, and `group` to indicate who should perform the actions for that step.
 Make sure you execute them in order.

-1. `user1`: launch a terminal emulator and create the subdirectory structure seen below.
-In `Loop.java`, add the appropriate package statement at the top and write an infinite loop in the main method.
+1. `user1`: Launch a terminal emulator and create the subdirectory structure seen below.
+   In `Loop.java`, create the `cs1302.loop.Loop` class (fully qualified name) and write an infinite loop in the `main` method.
    You are free to do any sort of mathematical calculations you wish in the loop (or none at all), but the loop shouldn't print anything or take any user input.

    ```
    exercise3